geeknik/my-awesome-stars/README.md

 - [nullenc0de/ChromeAudit](https://github.com/nullenc0de/ChromeAudit) - Nuclei plugins to audit Chrome extensions
 - [nomi-sec/PoC-in-GitHub](https://github.com/nomi-sec/PoC-in-GitHub) - 📡 PoC auto collect from GitHub. ⚠️ Be careful Malware.
 - [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
-- [aljazceru/awesome-nostr](https://github.com/aljazceru/awesome-nostr) - nostr.net - awesome-nostr is a collection of projects and resources built on nostr to help developers and users find new things
 - [SpitFire-666/Firefox-Stuff](https://github.com/SpitFire-666/Firefox-Stuff) - Firefox info, addons, extensions, themes, customisation and stuff
 - [gmelodie/awesome-wordlists](https://github.com/gmelodie/awesome-wordlists) - A curated list wordlists for bruteforcing and fuzzing
 - [0x4D31/detection-and-response-pipeline](https://github.com/0x4D31/detection-and-response-pipeline) - ✨ A compilation of suggested tools/services for each component in a detection and response pipeline, along with real-world examples.
 The purpose is to create a reference hub for designing effective th